subsquid/docs/docs/solana-indexing/sdk/typegen.md

   $ npm install @subsquid/solana-typegen
 ```

-The `squid-solana-typegen` tool generates TypeScript facades for EVM transactions, logs and instruction queries.
+The `squid-solana-typegen` tool generates TypeScript facades for Solana transactions, logs and instruction queries.

 The generated facades are assumed to be used by squids indexing Solana data.